Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 - Reporting and analytics capabilities: can you get comprehensive reports specific to the data you truly need?

-- Your customers’ experience: is there a correlation between contact center purchases and the improvement of your customers’ relationships with you?
+- Your customers’ experience: is there a correlation between your purchases and the improvement of your customers’ relationships with you?

 Then there’s the overriding factor: can you afford it?